BlackRose2335/Google-Event-Generator/README.md

    The script checks for existing events on the same date and time based on the "Názov" in the event description, ensuring that events with the same name are not duplicated.

 ---

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.